TEACHING STATEMENT

 While my teaching prioritizes constructivism, expressivist insights inform it.
 Students write best when they write reflexively; when they write about what they know.
 To guide students to this place, I use a process-based curriculum, centering a path towards reflexivity with exploration and self-reflection.
 In first-year composition, the subject that students can most readily access and discuss is themselves.
 Students keep a writing log, collecting primary evidence of their writing process.
 They will explore their writing influences, and they will write about their experiences with writing.
 All these assignments culminate in a final writing process paper where students lay out everything they have learned about their writing process.
 By examining their relationship with writing and their own writing process, students develop the skills and identify the patterns that lead to their best writing, but it also opens the door to deeper exploration of not just the self, but the self in relation to the world.
 This reflection leads to a deconstruction of students’ preconceived notions and biases, which opens the door to identifying these realities in the information ecosystem that they inhabit.

 Feedback is essential to my curriculum and pedagogy.
 In my class, feedback is a two-way street.
 One side of the street comes from the instructor.
 I use multimodality in my feedback to facilitate deeper engagement with the revision process, focusing on content over mechanics, and finding the successes in a paper as well as the areas of improvement.
 The other lane comes from the students.
 I encourage students to participate by utilizing feedback reflections in which students identify why and how they would or would not use a piece of feedback on their next draft.
 In this process, feedback is a dialogue that students are a part of rather than something that is dictated to them.
 Students have engaged more thoughtfully and deeply with a piece of writing while simultaneously practicing the work of revision.
+All of these different elements of my teaching are a response to the often times negative history of composition in higher education.

 While I am not the same teacher as I was years ago, I am still informed by those experiences.
 The time in K-12 gave me valuable insight into the educator I want to be.
 Now I am equipped with the theory and pedagogy that will allow me to nurture student growth at the college level.